Bolokhov: Mentions in chronicles

 According to historians, Bolokhov was located in the upper reaches of the Southern Bug, in the basins of the Horyn River with the Sluch tributary and the Teteriv River.
 This follows the mention of it in the Galician-Volhynian Chronicle of the 13th century.
-The very first mention is associated with the year 1150, when Volodymyrko Volodarovych, prince of Galicia, went from Galicia to Kyiv through Bolokhov.
-The second reference dates back to 1170, when Mstislav II, through Bolokhov, fled from Kyiv to Volodymyr-Volynskyi.
+The very first mention is associated with the year 1150, when Vladimirko Volodarovich, the prince of Galicia, went from Galicia to Kiev through Bolokhov.
+The second reference dates back to 1170, when Mstislav II, through Bolokhov, fled from Kiev to Volodymyr.
 The third reference is in 1231, the fourth, about the attack of Daniel of Galicia, in 1241, and finally the last in 1257.
 The Bolokhovs were allied with Rostislav Mikhailovich and they saw action when the latter besieged Bakota.
-An account described the capture of the princes of Bolokhov by Volodymyrko after the attack on Daniel's lands.
+An account described the capture of the princes of Bolokhov by Vladimirko after the attack on Daniel's lands.

-The city of Bolokhov is also mentioned in the Kyivan Chronicle.
-It tells about the 1150 war for the throne of the Grand Prince of Kyiv between Iziaslav II of Kyiv and his uncle Yuri Dolgorukiy.
+The city of Bolokhov is also mentioned in the Kievan Chronicle.
+It tells about the 1150 war for the throne of the grand prince of Kiev between Iziaslav II of Kiev and his uncle Yuri Dolgorukiy.